Simulations of particle acceleration beyond the classical synchrotron burnoff limit in magnetic reconnection: An explanation of the Crab flares: Results of the simulations

 \subsection{Particle and synchrotron radiation spectra and anisotropies}

 Fig.~\ref{fig_spectra_iso} presents the energy distributions of all the background particles ($\gamma^2 d{\rm N}/d\gamma$, top panel) and their instantaneous, transparent synchrotron radiation ($\nu F_{\nu}$, bottom panel) at $t\omega_1=0,~110,~220,~397,~$and $662$.
 The contribution from the drifting particles is not shown here because of their small number compared with the background particles.
-We assume that the photons are emitted continuously (valid if $\gamma B\ll B_{\rm QED}$) and tangentially to the particle's orbit (valid if $\gamma\gg 1$).
+We assume that the radiation is emitted continuously (valid if $\gamma B\ll B_{\rm QED}$) and tangentially to the particle's orbit (valid if $\gamma\gg 1$).
 Photons do not interact with the plasma (optically thin approximation), hence there is no need to solve the full radiative transfer equation.
 Fig.~\ref{fig_spectra_iso} shows the emergence of a high-energy tail of particles, whose maximum energy increases with time during the most active phase of reconnection, $t\omega_1\lesssim 450$ (i.e., during the plasmoid-dominated phase).
 During the early stage of reconnection, the initial $-2$ power-law extends to higher energies, and cuts off exponentially.
-The spectrum marginally extends at lower energies.
+The spectrum marginally extends to lower energies.
 At $t\omega_1\gtrsim 220$, there are some particles that are accelerated above the radiation-reaction limit energy $\gamma_{\rm rad}\approx 1.3\times 10^9$.
 We find that these extremely energetic particles are accelerated at X-points, surfing multiple times across the reconnection layer, following relativistic Speiser orbits.
 The details of the Speiser acceleration mechanism are described below in Section~\ref{speiser}.
-At $t\omega_1=397$, we find that about $0.03\%$ of all the particles are above $\gamma_{\rm rad}$, and represent about $0.39\%$ of the total kinetic energy.
+At $t\omega_1=397$, the spectrum above $\gamma=3\times 10^8$ is well described by a steep power-law, i.e., $d{\rm N}/d\gamma\propto\gamma^{-3.8}$, followed by a sharp cut-off beyond $\gamma=\gamma_{\rm rad}$ (Fig.~\ref{fig_spectra_anis}, top panel).
+We find that about $0.03\%$ of all the particles are above $\gamma_{\rm rad}$, and represent about $0.39\%$ of the total kinetic energy.
 These particles are responsible for the excess of synchrotron radiation above $160~$MeV (see Fig.~\ref{fig_spectra_iso}), which represents about $4.3\%$ of the total isotropic radiative power.
 After $t\omega_1=450$, the high-end of the spectrum contracts to lower energies, and very few particles above $\gamma_{\rm rad}$ survive at $t\omega_1\gtrsim 662$.
 We attribute the disappearance of the most energetic particles to synchrotron cooling.
 In the final saturated state, most particles are located within the big islands where they cool progressively.
 There is little acceleration and the magnetic field remains strong, of order $B_0$.
 If the radiation reaction force is neglected, the high-energy component of the spectrum does not evolve once established (for $t\omega_1\gtrsim 550$, see Fig.~\ref{fig_spectra_iso}), and extends up to $\gamma_{\rm max}\approx 3\times 10^9$.
 An identical simulation performed without radiative losses with {\tt Vorpal} gives very similar results.